DataDog/substrait-explain/CONTRIBUTING.md

 - Use PEG format with `rule_name := definition` syntax
 - Run `cargo test --doc` to verify all code examples compile
 - Ensure all referenced identifiers are properly defined somewhere in the grammar

+#### Testing Guidelines

+**Roundtrip testing**: The most effective validation is parse→format→parse comparison.
+Parse text to protobuf, format back to text, and verify the output matches the input.
+See `tests/plan_roundtrip.rs` for examples.

+**TODO**: Add comprehensive edge case testing for invalid enum values, unknown relation types, malformed input, and boundary conditions to ensure graceful error handling.

 ### Pull Request Process